-Arts of Clark County will soon be offering (annually) five grants of up to $600 for individual or collaborative artist projects and two grants of up to $1,000 for nonprofit organizations.
-Applications will be available on this site by mid-2015.
-Stay tuned!
+On an annual basis, Arts of Clark County offers five grants of up to $600 for individual artist projects and two grants of up to $1,000 for nonprofit organizations.
+Learn more >

 Clark County Open Studios is a free self-guided tour of artist studios held each year on the second weekend in November.
 Visit site >

 In collaboration with the Clark County Arts Commission, Arts of Clark County holds networking events for information sharing and professional development, often focusing on a topic of particular interest to artists, arts organizations and supporters of the arts.
 These events are periodic, hosted at various venues and are announced through social media and the Arts of Clark County newsletter.

 Arts of Clark County is leveraging its Open Studios program to create an online registry of Southwest Washington artists.
 Open Studios artists will automatically be included in the registry and other artists who meet the criteria for the registry may also join.
 Details of this program will be announced in fall of 2015.

 Please consider making a tax-deductible donation to support the programs and activities of Arts of Clark County.

 What we do

 Arts of Clark County (AoCC) is a 501 (c) (3) nonprofit organization created for the purpose of promoting, encouraging, and enhancing creative expression and artistic opportunities in Clark County and Southwest Washington.
 The arts contribute to this region’s unique character as a desirable place to live, work and visit.
 AoCC and its volunteer board of directors supports all forms of art—music, theater, dance, and literary, visual, and media art—and works to ensure that arts experiences are inclusive of individuals of all ages and backgrounds.

 - Building awareness of the arts—We provide leadership in promoting awareness of the arts as a vital part of our cultural heritage and our contemporary lives.